 It is not the years in your life that count – it is the life in your years.
-Abraham Lincoln has been credited with that quote, but it’s not clear who actually wrote it.
-That said, I think that this sentiment is one that many have expressed over the years for one very specific reason – it’s true.
+Abraham Lincoln, the 16th president of the United States, has been credited with that inspirational quote, but it’s not clear who actually said it.

 Life is precious.
 We are beings with no real answers about why we are here and what we are supposed to be doing.
 Many of us have religious and scientific beliefs about the answers, but no one really knows.
 What we do know, though, is that life is precious, fragile, and ultimately – up to us.